Rust Error Handling, Demystified

 4. The page Type Alias Result page explains what is going on: pub type Result<T> = Result<T, Error>;

-I know what you think.
-But we need to invest time in learning how to navigate and read the documentation.
 For example instead of asking Google or ChatGPT, I may want to spend time and loose myself in the documentation of std looking for functions to read a .txt file.
-Or I can look for a sample code in Rust By Example then search for the function signature in the std documentation… Read and navigate the documentation no one can do it for you.
+Or I can look for a sample code in Rust By Example then search for the function signature in the std documentation… Read and navigate the documentation the ROI is high.

 It took us some time to reach that point but from now on I consider we know: